Using Hardhat

 in your project folder Let’s create the sample project and go through these steps to try out the sample task and compile, test and deploy the sample contract.

-The sample project will ask you to install hardhat-waffle and hardhat-ethers.You can learn more about it
+The sample project will ask you to install hardhat-waffle and hardhat-ethers.You can learn more about it in this guide

 Go to hardhat.config.js